waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Primary Objective: Defeat the Azalea Town Gym Leader
 *   **Current Location:** Azalea Town
 *   **Current Obstacle:** A Slowpoke infestation blocks the path to the Azalea Gym.
 *   **Hypothesis Chain:** I have exhausted all leads by speaking to Kurt, his apprentice, wandering NPCs, and exploring the Slowpoke Well.
-My final working hypothesis is that a solution may be found by investigating the Azalea Town Mart, the only location not re-checked since the infestation began.
+Correction: The solution to the Slowpoke infestation was to confront Team Rocket in the Slowpoke Well after speaking with Kurt.
+The Azalea Town Mart was not involved.

 ## IV.
 Agent & Tool Development Ideas
 *   **`stuck_advisor_agent`:** Analyzes current situation (location, goal, failed attempts) and suggests entirely new approaches, like interacting with different NPCs or exploring different areas, to break cognitive fixation.
 A potential lifesaver for situations like the Union Cave confusion.